Get Fit in Only 7 Minutes a Day with My Favorite HIIT Workout

 7 Minute HIIT Workout

-Are you still dragging yourself through 45-minute steady state cardio sessions instead of trying out the much more efficient HIIT workout style exercise routines?
+Are you still dragging yourself through 45-minute steady-state cardio sessions instead of trying out the much more efficient HIIT workout routines?
 Are you sticking to your usual group classes and long bouts of cardio for your go-to exercise program, at least when you have the time?
 If so, you may want to pay special attention to what I’m about to share with you.
 Adding a HIIT workout or two to your current exercise regimen could boost your results, help you achieve the level of fitness you crave, and save you time to boot.

 Let’s Review: What Is HIIT?